andresriancho/burp-proxy-search/README.md

 # Extending using plugins

 1. Create the plugin inheriting from `Plugin`
+2. Take a look at `unique_cors.py` for inspiration
-2. Edit `plugin_manager.py` to add a reference to the new plugin
+3. Edit `plugin_manager.py` to add a reference to the new plugin
-3. Test and send a pull request ;-)
+4. Test and send a pull request ;-)

 The plugin needs to implement `process_item` to process each HTTP request and response, and an `end` method which is called at the end to show the